iCVTEAM/Dara/README.md

 ## Contacts

-If you have any questions about our work, please do not hesitate to contact us by emails.
+If you have any questions about our work, please do not hesitate to contact us by email.

 Tong Zhang: [tongzhang@buaa.edu.cn](tongzhang@buaa.edu.cn)